Annella Zervas: Affliction

 P.R.P., as it is known for short, is an inherited disease usually passed down from parent to child.
 In the most serious cases, the skin becomes overactive and is unable to regenerate.
 The blood vessels dilate, which causes the body to hemorrhage moisture.
 This leaves the weakened immune system quite vulnerable to secondary infections.
 In some cases, P.R.P. can be fatal.
-After her diagnosis, Sister Annella was transferred to the Worrell Hospital, where all skin diseases were treated.
+After her diagnosis, Sister Annella was transferred to Worrell Hospital, where skin diseases were treated.
 She was given a great deal of rest and fed a special diet consisting mainly of fish and vegetables.
 Every one of her nurses expressed revulsion at the task of changing her bandages and asked to be reassigned.
 There was little improvement, however.
 Sister Annella's skin had grown so sensitive that lukewarm water seemed scalding hot.
 By the beginning of June, a grayish purple coloring began spreading outward from her face.
 Even hot packs could not stop her teeth from chattering.
 With the period of examination over, Sister Annella was transferred to St. Raphael's Hospital in St. Cloud.

-Dermatologist Dr. Elizabeth Blixt, suggests that it is possible that Zervas's underlying illness may have led to erythroderma, a complication which could have contributed to her death.
-"Erythroderma causes the entire body to become red and inflamed, and the skin often becomes flaky.
-What can happen is that (the erythroderma) messes with the body's heat regulators.
+Dermatologist Elizabeth Blixt has suggested that it is possible that Zervas's underlying illness may have led to erythroderma, a complication that could have contributed to her death.
+Erythroderma causes the entire body to become red and inflamed, and the skin often becomes flaky.
+What can happen is that [erythroderma] messes with the body's heat regulators.
 It can cause the body to lose a lot of heat, which makes you more susceptible to infections.
-It can also cause electrolyte imbalances that can lead to other things, like heart arrhythmia."

-During the worst fits of pain, Zervas would repeat, "Yes, Lord, send me more pain, but give me strength to bear it."
+It can also cause electrolyte imbalances that can lead to other things, like heart arrhythmia.During her worst fits of pain, Zervas would repeat, "Yes, Lord, send me more pain, but give me strength to bear it."